 Trump made decision on Iran nuclear deal but does not reveal it

-Responding to Trump's comments, a senior Iranian official told Reuters Iran was prepared for all scenarios if the United States walked out on the agreement and was capable of resuming its restricted nuclear activities immediately if necessary.
+"I declare before you that the Islamic Republic of Iran will not be the first country to violate the agreement," Rouhani said.
+He said Iran would respond "decisively and resolutely" to a violation of the accord by any party.

-U.S. officials have sent mixed signals about the nuclear agreement hammered out between Iran and six major powers - Britain, China, France, Germany, Russia and the United States.
+"It will be a great pity if this agreement were to be destroyed by 'rogue' newcomers to the world of politics: the world will have lost a great opportunity," Rouhani said in a slight to businessman Trump, who on Tuesday described Iran as a "rogue" state.

-In a pugnacious speech on Tuesday before the U.N.
-General Assembly annual gathering of world leaders, Trump called the accord "an embarrassment."
+U.S. officials have sent mixed signals about the nuclear agreement hammered out between Iran and six major powers - Britain, China, France, Germany, Russia and the United States - under which Tehran agreed to restrict its nuclear programme in return for western countries loosening economic sanctions.

 On Wednesday, U.S. Ambassador to the United Nations Nikki Haley said Trump's speech indicated his unhappiness but not a decision to abandon the accord.